rsksmart/RSKIPs/IPs/RSKIP240.md

 Usually, when there is an *unhandled exception* at any call depth, TX stops and all state changes are reverted.
 Any gas used thus far is not refunded.
 This philosophy must be maintained for storage rent as well.
 If state changes are reverted at any call depth, due to an error, then all associated rent updates must also be reverted.
 Not doing so can introduce unintended side effects.

 However, if timestamps are not updated following a revert, then it seems unfair to consume all the rent "collected" for those updates.
 Therefore, a *separate* `usedRentGas` counter should be implemented to handle call reversions or exceptions.
 If a transaction ends because of a OOG exception or REVERT, then 25% of the storage rent gas used so far (`usedRentGas`)  is consumed as compensation for computation and IO costs.
 Recall that rent is also intended as a deterrence against DoS attacks, so we cannot refund all of the rent accounted for, even if timestamps remain unchanged.

+If an error at some call depth is handled in a way that transaction execution can proceed, then only the timestamp changes associated with the failed call (and its subcalls) need to be reverted.
+Again, 75% of gas used for rent in the failed call should be refunded to the caller.

 #### Dependencies
 The limits on variable costs in this proposal are based  on "re-priced" gascosts from a related proposal, RSKIP239.
 While these proposals can be adopted independently, we think it is beneficial to make the current proposal (RSKIP240) dependent on RSKIP239.